Creamy, Luxurious French Buttercream: Your Complete Guide

 1 | WHOLE EGGS (OR EGG YOLKS ONLY)

 Eggs add flavor, color, and moisture.
 I use whole eggs in my base recipe, but you may have seen that most French buttercream recipes use just yolks.
-You can do that with this buttercream as well, and I’ll note the conversion of whole eggs to yolks in the section below, as well as the recipe card.
+You can do that with this buttercream as well, and I’ll note the conversion from whole eggs to yolks in the section below and in the recipe card.

-The final color of your buttercream will be highly dependent on the color of your yolks, so if you prefer a lighter yellow frosting, look for a paler yellow rather than a vivid orange.
+The final color of your buttercream will depend heavily on your yolks, so if you prefer a lighter yellow frosting, look for a paler yellow rather than a vivid orange.
 Typically, pasture-raised hens that feed on carotenoid-rich plants yield oranger yolks.

 2 | WHITE GRANULATED SUGAR

-Sugar will dissolve into the water contained in the eggs and contribute to this buttercream’s delicious sweet taste.
+Sugar will dissolve into the water in the eggs and contribute to this buttercream’s delicious sweetness.

 3 | UNSALTED BUTTER

 Butter is the base fat for this buttercream.
-It is vital to any of my emulsion-based frostings because it contains a component inside the butter called an emulsifier.
-This ties together ingredients; in this case, it’s bringing together the egg syrup and fat in the butter.
+It is vital to any of my emulsion-based frostings because the butter contains an emulsifier.
+This ties together the ingredients; in this case, it combines the egg syrup with the butter fat.

-I always use unsalted butter in all my frostings because that allows you to customize the salty flavor at the end.
-Not all salted kinds of butter contain the same salt, so that the frosting may become too salty.
+I always use unsalted butter in all my frostings because it lets you customize the saltiness at the end.
+Not all salted butter contains the same amount of salt so the frosting may become too salty.

 4 | POWDERED SUGAR

 You may wonder why we use two types of sugar in this recipe, but the powdered sugar serves a different purpose.
-It not only helps sweeten the overall buttercream but, mixed directly with the butter in a separate step, will help flavor and slightly aerate (or “cream”) the butterfat, which gives the final frosting a dreamy, creamy texture.
+It not only helps sweeten the overall buttercream but, when mixed directly with the butter in a separate step, helps flavor and slightly aerate (or “cream”) the butterfat, which gives the final frosting a dreamy, creamy texture.

 5 | VANILLA EXTRACT

-Vanilla extract is a general flavor enhancer for baked goods, and here, it is the primary flavoring element for this frosting.
-Extracts are generally interchangeable to make easy flavor modifications, but be sure to google it.
+Vanilla extract is a general flavor enhancer for baked goods, and here it serves as the primary flavor in this frosting.
+Extracts are generally interchangeable to make flavor modifications easy, but be sure to Google it.
 (For instance, almond extract is potent, and you’d likely want to start with 25% of the amount of vanilla.)
 Also, vanilla bean paste is lovely here as it adds little vanilla bean specks throughout the frosting.

-Natural vanilla extract tends to be dark brown, making the final frosting a bit cream-colored, so if you’re trying to minimize this, consider a clear vanilla extract.
+Natural vanilla extract tends to be dark brown, so the final frosting can appear a bit cream-colored.
+If you’re trying to minimize this, consider a clear vanilla extract.
 These extracts are artificially flavored, but I like them in cakes and frostings.

 6 | FINELY GRANULATED SALT